 Original symptoms may begin to re-surface along with newly developed side effects, a potentially very unpleasant combination often leading to declining health.
 One may well consider stopping the drug at this juncture, but it is very important to remember never to do so abruptly as this can cause a cascade of undesirable and even dangerous consequences.
 Switching medications is another option, that usually involves a careful transition from one antipsychotic to another, or perhaps multiple medications may be in some cases carelessly introduced in an attempt to manage (suppress) unpleasant and problematic reactions to these prescription changes.

+Problems and risks associated with long-term use of antipsychotics indicate that Zyprexa tapering may offer better, healthier outcomes.
 After considering the risks to benefits ratio, Zyprexa tapering may ultimately seem to be the best choice.
 But one must ensure it is done right, so as not to introduce more change than the body can handle in a possibly already weakened state.
 Seek the best oversight, instruction, and attentive care that is available for maximizing your successful outcome.

 Natural Mental Health Treatment

 The psychiatric industry relies almost 100% on drugs for therapy but acknowledges drugs cannot heal, only suppress symptoms.
-While the Alternative to Meds Center acknowledges that drugs can be necessary in some cases, we also stress the efficacy of non-drug-based therapies to achieve bettered mental health.
+While Alternative to Meds Center acknowledges that drugs can be necessary in some cases, we also stress the efficacy of non-drug-based therapies to achieve bettered mental health.

 A balance can be attained and we work to help our clients achieve it.
-According to Harvard Medical School studies, non-pharmacological treatment can be just as effective as drug treatment.
-(3)
+According to Harvard Medical School studies, non-pharmacological treatment can be just as effective as drug treatment.3

-It is observably true that mental health, emotional health, and physical health all seem to operate in one continuum, in effect, subject to certain influences at different levels, but responding cohesively or in a sort of parallel motion.
-It is difficult to feel clear-headed and productive when one feels emotionally flat or physically sick, especially when one has been ailing for a significant length of time.
+It is observably true that mental health, emotional health, and physical health all seem to operate in one continuum, in effect, subject to certain influences at different levels, but responding cohesively or in a sort of parallel motion.2 It is difficult to feel clear-headed and productive when one feels emotionally flat or physically sick, especially when one has been ailing for a significant length of time.
 One might find it difficult to feel happy when one has a broken and painful limb.
 In the same way, the mental and emotional dampening effect of drugs such as Zyprexa can take a relentless toll on a person and is possibly the leading reason why persons decide on a Zyprexa tapering treatment program as part of an overall program to improve mental wellness.

-Clearly, when one is physically active, feeling fit, energetic and strong, one tends to feel brighter, more alive, more communicative, etc. At the Alternative to Meds Center, much work is done to discover root causes for symptoms and instead of masking them, actually addressing them for sustainable relief without drugs.
+Clearly, when one is physically active, feeling fit, energetic and strong, one tends to feel brighter, more alive, more communicative, etc. At Alternative to Meds Center, much work is done to discover root causes for symptoms and instead of masking them, actually addressing them for sustainable relief without drugs.
 We consider this approach conducive to natural mental health and is one of the fundamentals informing how our programs are designed.

 Why Choose Inpatient Treatment for Zyprexa Tapering